 - The opportunity to catch up on course work

-- The chance to discuss difficulties and develop strategies to cope in mainstream college
+- The chance to discuss difficulties and develop strategies to cope in mainstream school

 What the Pupils Say